CreitinGameplays/geminios/README.md

 # GeminiOS Documentation

-GeminiOS is a minimal, open-source, educational, Debian-derived Linux operating system built from scratch (initially made by Google Gemini 3, continued by Codex).
+GeminiOS is a minimal, open-source, educational, Debian-derived Linux operating system that does not use `apt`/`dpkg` or `systemd` (initially made by Google Gemini 3, continued by Codex).
 It does not rely on build systems like Buildroot.

 The project now follows a clear model: